Online M.A. in Media, Technology and Learning Design

 Earn a marketable graduate degree part-time with the flexibility to balance your studies with your career and life.
 Learn valuable skills you can use right away and open the door to a range of career options in K-12, higher education, corporate or ed tech.

-- The Instructional Technology Specialist/K-12 track prepares students to assume educational leadership roles in the use of instructional technology in public schools, public libraries and related settings.
+- The Instructional Specialist K-12 Facilitation track prepares students to assume educational leadership roles in the use of instructional technology in public schools, public libraries and related settings.
 It leads to state licensure for the North Carolina Advanced Licensure in Computers (077) and the Technology Facilitator Endorsement (079).
 Click for course information.

 - The Online Design, Communication and Engagement concentration offers students the opportunity to analyze and develop online learning and professional development pedagogies and environments.
 Click for course information.